ii/coredns/plugin/proxy/README.md

   communicate with it.
 The default value is 10 seconds ("10s").
 * `max_fails` is the number of failures within fail_timeout that are needed before considering a backend to be down.
 If 0, the backend will never be marked as down.
 Default is 1.
-* `health_check` will check path (on port) on each backend.
+* `health_check` will check each backend in band using `protocol`.
   If a backend returns a status code of 200-399, then that backend is marked healthy for double the healthcheck duration.
 If it doesn't, it is marked as unhealthy and no requests are routed to it.
   If this option is not provided then health checks are disabled.
 The default duration is 30 seconds ("30s").
 * **IGNORED_NAMES** in `except` is a space-separated list of domains to exclude from proxying.
   Requests that match none of these names will be passed through.
 * `spray` when all backends are unhealthy, randomly pick one to send the traffic to.
 (This is